FivePente/Lua-RTOS-ESP32/README.md

    ```

 ---
-Lua RTOS is free for you, but funds are required for make this possible.
+Lua RTOS is free for you, but funds are required for make it possible.
 Feel free to donate as little or as much as you wish.
 Every donation is very much appreciated.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M8BG7JGEPZUP6)